aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/schedule-backup.md

 <img src="/images/hands-on-labs/backup/image27.png"  />

-To see the restored table, In the AWS Management Console, navigate to **Services -&gt; DynamoDB.** You can see the table is restored along with data.
+To see the restored table,  go to the [DynamoDB Console](https://console.aws.amazon.com/dynamodbv2/) and click on *Tables* from the side menu.Choose
+*ProductCatalogRestotred* table.
+You can see the table is restored along with data.

 <img src="/images/hands-on-labs/backup/image28.png" />